This is the multi-page printable view of this section. Click here to print.

 Security Resource Group

-Contains security-related resources including Key Vaults for secret management, Microsoft Defender for Cloud configurations, Network Security Groups, and private endpoints.
+Purpose: Contains security-related resources such as Azure Key Vaults, Network Security Groups (NSGs), Microsoft Defender for Cloud, and private endpoints.

 security: